To Heart: Anime

 A thirteen-episode anime series adaptation produced by Oriental Light and Magic and directed by Naohito Takahashi aired in Japan between April 1 and June 24, 1999.
 The overall story centers around Akari Kamigishi's blossoming relationship with the protagonist Hiroyuki.
 Six short bonus broadcasts were produced and aired after selected episodes.
 They lasted around five minutes and followed the general style of the main anime, although the characters are drawn super deformed.
 Three pieces of theme music were used for the episode; one opening theme and two ending themes.
 The opening theme is "Feeling Heart" by Masami Nakatsukasa; the first ending theme is "Yell" by Ayako Kawasumi, and the second ending theme is "Access" by Spy.
 Different ending themes were used depending on the location of the broadcast.
 The DVD and VHS releases used "Yell" as the ending theme.
 A set of six DVDs, videotapes and laserdiscs were sold in Japan for the To Heart anime.

-To Heart was licensed for North American release by The Right Stuf International at Anime Expo 2004 on July 3, 2004 at their panel.
+To Heart was licensed for North American release by The Right Stuf International at Anime Expo 2004 on July 3, at their panel.
 Volume one was scheduled for late 2005, but the master's copy Right Stuf received from Japan were in bad shape, delaying the release.
-Due to the fact that To Heart was animated in the process of cel animation, it was captured on film instead of digitally on a computer.
-Unfortunately, the film masters had been destroyed, and their only choice was to restore and digitally remaster the video that they had been sent.
-All thirteen episodes and the six bonus extra was released on four DVD volumes between March 27 and August 28, 2007.
+Due to the fact that To Heart was animated in the process of cel animation, it was captured on film instead of digitally on a computer, but the film masters had been destroyed, and their only choice was to restore and digitally remaster the video that they had been sent.
+All thirteen episodes and the six bonus extra were released on four DVD volumes between March 27 and August 28, 2007.